Learn to care for and manage horses

 Auction sales

 Adverts in magazines or online will also be used to raise awareness or interest in horses which are going to be sold in auction houses.
-There are different kinds of auction sales such as local weekly, breeder associations or speciality performance for example.
-You may wish to consider using an auction to find breed specific or performance horses – it can be a great saving financially to buy from an auction, however alternatively it bring many headaches if a purchase it not a sound one.
+There are different kinds of auction sales such as local weekly, breeder associations or specialty performance for example.
+You may wish to consider using an auction to find breed specific or performance horses – it can be a great saving financially to buy from an auction, however alternatively it can also bring many headaches if a purchase it not a sound one.
+When buying at auction, the onus is on the buyer to know what they are looking for in a horse!

 Trainers and rehabilitators

-A disadvantage of approaching dealers or rehabilitators is their honesty may be questionable.
+One potential disadvantage of approaching dealers or rehabilitators is that, in some cases, their honesty may be questionable.
 Check the credentials and reputation of the seller before even going to see a horse.
 It is important that you know the type of person you are dealing with before even considering buying from them.
 It has been known that horse’s problems can be covered up or temporarily hidden, so remain cautious.
 Encourage the trainer to be honest with you; you already know the horse is with the trainer for a reason.
 Ask to know of all the problems the horse has experienced and take a vet with you too.

 Farms and breeders